About Skin Cancer

 Melanoma in children is a cancer of the skin which begins with the cells that give pigment (color) to skin, hair, and eyes.
 Most melanomas occur in the skin, although they can also occur in the eye.

 Although melanoma is not the most common skin cancer, it is the most serious one.
-About 60,000 cases are diagnosed each year in the United States and about 450 of these patients are under 20.
+About 100,000 total cases are diagnosed each year in the United States and approximately 290 of these patients are under 20.

 Signs and Symptoms of Melanoma